 Once the bead is made and I am happy with it but whilst it is still very hot (mustn’t let it cool or it will crack), the bead is placed in a digitally controlled kiln to cool slowly (anneal), this provides some strength to the bead.
 This can take around 10 hours once I have finished making beads.
 Once the beads are cooled they are fully inspected and the holes cleaned, if I am going to make the beads into jewellery then I will do this using only sterling silver.

-For the boro work this is done 'off mandrel' and the work is supported in the flame using small glass rods or tools so you don't burn your fingers!
+For the boro work this is done ‘off mandrel’ and the work is supported in the flame using small glass rods or tools so you don’t burn your fingers!
 When I get the hang of the video on my camera (and find some time) I shall try to post some videos of me working to give you an idea of how it is all done.
 There are various videos on Youtube that you can look at to see how marbles and beads and other lampworked items are made.
-As part of my boro work I am now offering Memorial glass pieces to remember that special person or pet, please have a look at my Glass Memorials with Ashes page for more information.